Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

 ```

 ### Vert.x metrics
-For monitoring purposes you might want to enable Vert.x metrics in order to monitor how Knot.x performs.
+You might want to enable Vert.x metrics in order to monitor how Knot.x performs.
-Currently, it's possible to enable JMX metrics, so you can use any JMX tool, like Jconsole to inspect all the metrics Vert.x collects.
+Currently, it's possible to enable JMX metrics, so you can use any JMX tool, like JConsole, to inspect all the metrics Vert.x collects.

 In order to enable it, add following JVM property when starting Knot.x
 ```